Code-Institute-Submissions/FiveStar-Tech/README.md

 ## Wireframing

-I used Balsamiq Wireframes to produce basic wireframes on various screen sizes.
+I used [Balsamiq Wireframes](https://balsamiq.com/wireframes/) to produce basic wireframes for various screen sizes.
 This helped me to arrange the overall layout and placement of elements on a single scrolling page, with anchored links and sections.

 View my wireframes here: